How DevOps CI/CD Can Benefit Teams of All Sizes

 These costs, like the demand for cloud server resources, fluctuate.
 Unlike physical servers, cloud-enabled businesses do not need to pay for expensive resources early on due to forecasted edge cases.
 Cloud services only charge for services rendered.

 Pilotcore assists small and medium businesses and government agencies that seek to transition operations to the cloud.
-We offer clients AWS architecture services, DevOps transformation consulting, deployment automation, AWS cost optimization, cloud enablement, and application modernization.
+We offer clients AWS architecture services, DevOps consulting, deployment automation, AWS cost optimization, cloud enablement, and application modernization.